currentxchange/Music-NFT-Standard/README.md

-# cXc Music NFT Schema Recommendation
+# cXc Music NFT Schema Recommendation 🎸

 The cXc Music NFT Schema serves as a recommendation for any individual, collection, or application to publish a music NFT.

 The benefits of using this schema include forward compatibility (Geotags) monetizing NFT plays with traditional platform players, infinite credits and links, and more.

-This Schema exists within Atomic Asset's [NFT standard](https://github.com/pinknetworkx/atomicassets-contract) on the ([atomicassets contract](https://wax.bloks.io/account/atomicassets)).
+This Schema exists within Atomic Asset's [NFT standard](https://github.com/pinknetworkx/atomicassets-contract) on the [atomicassets contract](https://wax.bloks.io/account/atomicassets).

 Feel free to use or modify this schema for your own purposes.

-# Summary
+# Summary 🗞️
 This standard includes:

 Name of the NFT (Can be different than track title)